antonkarliner/timer-coffee/assets/data/privacy_policy.md

 - If you enable mobile notifications, we may store your push token and related device metadata, such as device type, device model, app version, locale, last-used timestamps, and token metadata so notifications can be sent to the right device and maintained over time.
 - If you use notification preferences, we may store your quiet hours and notification preference settings so the app knows what you want to receive.
+- To schedule local reminders such as a once-per-bean prompt to write a review after about five brews with the same beans, we count brews per bean locally on your device and store a timestamp of when the reminder was scheduled on the bean record.
+For signed-in users this timestamp is synced with your other bean data so the reminder is not repeated on another device.
 - If you use iOS Live Activities, we may store session data needed to run that feature, such as recipe ID, recipe name, activity identifiers and tokens, step durations, step descriptions, start and end times, session status, and related delivery events.

 e.
 AI-Assisted Features and Content Processing